-Dawn Burns is a longstanding member and past president of the Society for the Study of Midwestern Literature, the founder and co-organizer of the annual SwampFire Retreat for Writers and Artists, a 2014 recipient of an Ohio Arts Council Individual Excellence Award, and a proven writer and editor.
+Dawn is a longstanding member and past president of the Society for the Study of Midwestern Literature, the founder and co-organizer of the annual SwampFire Retreat for Writers and Artists, a 2014 recipient of an Ohio Arts Council Individual Excellence Award, and a proven writer and editor.

-Becky’s truest passion is compassion.
+Bex’s truest passion is compassion.
 She has worked with autistic and at-risk youth and homebound older adults, assessing their needs and strengths and seeking solutions to a range of challenges.
 Her deepest desire is to love others well, an outgrowth of which is helping others tell their stories.

-Becky has poems published in a variety of places, including an anthology entitled, About Her: Stories of Grace, Grit, Grievance and Gratitude, the online poetry journal Blast Furnace, and the International Journal of Nonfiction publication The Truth About the Fact.
+Bex has poems published in a variety of places, including an anthology entitled, About Her: Stories of Grace, Grit, Grievance and Gratitude, the online poetry journal Blast Furnace, and the International Journal of Nonfiction publication The Truth About the Fact.